Top of the world again, HUAWEI leads in 2015 patent application rankings

-The number of international patent applications submitted to the World Intellectual Property Organization (WIPO) reached 218,000 last year, setting a new record, according to a press release of WIPO on March 16.
-Regarding numbers of filed patents, by country, the United States remained the largest, while China saw the fastest growth; by enterprise, Huawei Technology retained its leading position among global enterprises.
+The number of international patent applications submitted to the World Intellectual Property organisation (WIPO) reached 218000 last year, setting a new record, according to a press release of WIPO on March 16.
+Regarding numbers of filed patents, by country, the United States remained the largest, while China saw the fastest growth; by enterprise, HUAWEI Technology retained its leading position among global enterprises.

 Patent applications on their own do not give the applicant any advantages, as only granted patents can be used to protect interests.
 In fact, in international patent litigation cases only patents granted overseas can be considered as the legal basis.

 Over the past few decades, HUAWEI has accumulated a leading number of overseas patents.
 By 2015, HUAWEI Consumer BG had more than 9000 global patent applications, including more than 2000 patents obtained in China and 1100 in overseas areas like Europe, America and other regions.